 So, we know milk is a nutrient dense food…but, let’s take another look at the fatty acids…

 Milk began to get a bad reputation when the fat content of foods was put under the microscope.
-Even today, with our better understanding of the human body and how it processes food, when you are told a food is “high in fat” you might immediately think its bad for you!
+Even today, with our better understanding of the human body and how it processes food, when you are told food is “high in fat” you might immediately think its bad for you!
 Thus, reaching for the whole milk in the grocery store refrigerator case probably goes against all of your instincts.
 Well, you are not alone.

 Like the ever-popular omega-3 fatty acid, there are other types of fats that are now being studied for their potential health benefits, some of which are: cancer prevention, antiviral activities, antibacterial functions, delay of tumor growth, and notable anti-plaque agents.
 To illustrate the point, we’ve all seen the rise in sales for the ever-popular and healthy avocado!

-Unsaturated fats, on the other hand, are liquid at room temperature and are found in almonds, avocado canola oil, olive oil, salmon, tuna.
-Unsaturated fats break down easier and are not though to raise one’s cholesterol.
+Unsaturated fats, on the other hand, are liquid at room temperature and are found in almonds, avocado canola oil, olive oil, salmon, and tuna.
+Unsaturated fats break down easier and are not thought to raise one’s cholesterol.
 BUT – let’s not count out milk yet.
 It contains over 400 different fatty acids and they are very diverse in their composition.

 The role of saturated fat in milk